Carson Walch

-Carson Walch (born March 6, 1978) is an American football coach who is currently the director of player development for the Cleveland Browns of the National Football League (NFL).
+Carson Walch (born March 6, 1978) is an American football coach who is currently the <Passing game coordinator & wide-receivers coach for the New Mexico Lobos in the Mountain West Conference (MWC).

 Coaching career

 Walch began his coaching career at his alma mater Winona State in 2000 as their wide receivers coach and passing game coordinator.
-He was later the offensive coordinator at Dakota State and the special teams coordinator at St. Thomas before returning to Winona State as their assistant head coach and offensive coordinator.
+He was later the offensive coordinator at Dakota State and the special teams coordinator/RBs at St. Thomas before returning to Winona State as their assistant head coach and offensive coordinator.

 Montreal Alouettes

-Walch was hired as a special teams assistant for the Montreal Alouettes in 2010, winning his first Grey Cup championship when the Alouettes won the 98th Grey Cup 21–18.
+Walch was hired as an offensive & special teams assistant for the Montreal Alouettes in 2010, winning his first Grey Cup championship when the Alouettes won the 98th Grey Cup 21–18.
 He added offensive assistant duties in 2011, and was eventually promoted to receivers coach in 2012 under Alouettes head coach Marc Trestman.

 Chicago Bears

-Walch was named a quality control/asst.
-WR coach for the Chicago Bears in 2013, joining Trestman, who was named head coach of the Bears earlier.
+Walch was named a quality control & asst. receivers coach for the Chicago Bears in 2013, joining Trestman, who was named head coach of the Bears earlier.
 Walch worked with two pro-bowl receivers in Brandon Marshall & Alshon Jeffery.

 Minnesota

-Walch spent 2015 as an offensive consultant at Minnesota.
+Walch spent 2015 as an offensive pass game consultant at Minnesota.